binarybrain-009/BRG/README.md

   "mitre_technique_name": "Command and Scripting Interpreter", "confidence_score": "0.90"
 }
-📝 Setup & Usage
+Setup & Usage
-Open the Notebook in Colab:
+Open the Notebook in Colab

-notebook.ipynb
+See notebook.ipynb.
-Upload Files:
+Upload Your Files

-suricata_extracted_rules_parsed.csv (or your own CSV) techniques.json
+suricata_extracted_rules_parsed.csv (or your own CSV). techniques.json (MITRE ATT&CK techniques).
-Install/Import Dependencies:
+Install/Import Dependencies

 openai
-pinecone (for embeddings)
+pinecone
-Configure Keys:
+Configure API Keys

-Set OPENAI_API_KEY as an environment variable (or pass it in code).
+Set OPENAI_API_KEY as an environment variable (or inline in the code).
-Configure Pinecone credentials if needed.
+Configure Pinecone credentials if using the fallback embeddings approach.
-Run the Notebook:
+Run the Notebook

-The pipeline will process the CSV rules, save batch results, and fallback to Pinecone if LLM fails.
+The pipeline will process the CSV rules, save batch results, and fallback to Pinecone for technique matching as needed.
-🔄 Retry Mechanisms
+Retry Mechanisms
-Invalid Technique Handling:
+Invalid Technique Handling

-If the technique is not found in techniques.json, the code triggers a second LLM attempt (with a hint or a full technique list).
+If the technique from the LLM is not found in techniques.json, the script triggers a second LLM attempt with additional context.
-If it fails again, Pinecone is queried for a nearest match.
+Failing that, Pinecone is queried for a nearest match.
-Hierarchical Approach:
+Hierarchical Approach

-LLM → 2.
-LLM with Correction → 3.
-Pinecone.
-Why?
+LLM (initial)
+LLM (with correction)
+Pinecone

-Minimizes error rates by giving the LLM multiple attempts, then guaranteeing some fallback mapping if all else fails.
+This approach lowers error rates by giving the LLM multiple attempts before guaranteeing a fallback match via embeddings.

 🌐 Pinecone Embedding DB
-Role of Pinecone:
+Role of Pinecone
-We store embeddings for each MITRE technique (e.g., technique name + description) in a Pinecone index.
+Stores embeddings for each MITRE technique (e.g., name + description) in a Pinecone index.
-When the LLM fails, we do an embedding similarity search in Pinecone.
+If the LLM fails, we use embedding-based similarity search to find the closest technique.
-Workflow:
-retrieve_experiences(technique_name) returns the nearest matches based on embeddings.
-If found, the top match is used as the fallback.
-Configuration:
+Configuration
-Make sure your Pinecone API key/index are set in the code.
+Set your Pinecone API key and index name in the code or environment variables.
+Use retrieve_experiences(technique_name) (or equivalent function) to fetch the nearest matches.
 ⚡ Faster Processing Techniques
-Partial Saves:
+Partial Saves: Saves progress every SAVE_INTERVAL rules to avoid data loss.
-Every SAVE_INTERVAL rules, we store a partial JSON file.
-This ensures progress is never fully lost.
-Batch Saves:
-After BATCH_SIZE rules, we finalize a batch JSON (e.g., mapped_results_1.json).
+Batch Saves: After BATCH_SIZE rules, creates a final batch JSON.
-Skipping Processed Rules:
-The script checks previously generated JSON files to avoid repeating work.
+Skipping Processed Rules: Checks previously generated JSON files to avoid re-processing.
-Low Temperature & Structured Prompts:
+Low Temperature & Structured Prompts: Ensures deterministic LLM output and reduces confusion.
-Using temperature=0.0 for deterministic output.
-Structured JSON prompts reduce ambiguity.
 📌 Frequently Asked Questions
 Q: Why does the rule ID start from 5251?
-A: Because START_FROM_RULE = 5001, meaning the script skips the first 5000 lines of the CSV.
+A: Because START_FROM_RULE = 5001, meaning the script skips the first 5,000 lines of the CSV.

-Q: How to process the entire CSV from the start?
+Q: How do I process the entire CSV from the beginning?
 A: Set START_FROM_RULE = 1.

 Q: What if the LLM returns invalid JSON?
-A: The rule is skipped or retried.
-We log a warning.
+A: The rule is skipped or retried, and a warning is logged.

 Q: How do I tune performance?
-A: Adjust BATCH_SIZE, SAVE_INTERVAL, and potentially reduce the number of rules processed at once.
+A: Adjust BATCH_SIZE, SAVE_INTERVAL, and reduce the number of rules processed at once.

 Q: Can I exclude Pinecone?
 A: Yes.
-If you don’t want the embedding fallback, remove the Pinecone code and rely solely on LLM.
+If you don’t want the embedding fallback, remove the Pinecone logic and rely solely on the LLM.